 How do our actions shape the world we live in — and the world we leave behind?

-Week 3 is all about the Haitian flag, its colors, its creator, and what it means to be Haitian.
+Flag & Symbols is all about the Haitian flag, its colors, its creator, and what it means to be Haitian.
 Continue your journey now.